TRANSCRIPTION OF THE ANSWERS

 5/ "Duty of memory" means for me a timeless tribute to the victorious dead.

-6/ History must be useful in the reflection of what we could do: to use past mistakes in order not to make them anymore.
-Memory would rather be for me, an honor to give to those who have died from the mistakes of the past that history shows us, to pay tribute to them.
+6/ History should be useful in thinking about what we could do: use the mistakes of the past to avoid making them again.
+Memory would rather be for me, an honor to pay tribute to those who died from the mistakes of the past that history shows us.

 7/ At the time of writing, I see Auschwitz as one of the extermination camps, of a surprising magnitude, revealing the extent of the measures taken by the Reich for the final solution.
-I read the judgment of Marie Claude Vaillant Couturier to the leaders of Hitler’s Reich, and it completely reflects the image I have of this camp at present.
+I read Marie Claude Vaillant Couturier’s judgment to the leaders of Hitler’s Reich, and it reflects exactly how I view this camp now.
 But the call, in particular, evokes much more things for me than before.

-8/ I will see a route, notably that of the condemned, and a representation of the famous extermination block of sad memory...
+8/ I will see a route, especially that of the condemned, and a representation of the famous extermination block of sad memory...

-There would be so many things to show, but how not to sweeten some plans by filming others?.
+There would be so many things to show, but how not to water down some shots by filming others?

 10/ Some doubt the relevance of this trip, because they doubt the relevance of the students.
 But I sincerely hope that this trip will not be without repercussions in this class...